zbeislerOSI/OCS-Docs/Documentation/Metadata/Metadata_Rules_Overview.md

 In the above example, “chi” is the location code for a customer facility, “x22” is the device ID for a specific device, and “flow” is the type of data provided by this stream.

-Refer to the following example for rule creation:

-A new metadata rule is based on stream name chi.x22.flow, where the delimited parts of the stream name have the following meanings:
+You can create a new metadata rule based on stream name chi.x22.flow, where the delimited parts of the stream name have the following meanings:

 chi = facility location
 x22 = a specific device
 flow = the data provided by the stream

+For each delimited part of a stream name, you assign one of the following part types:

+- metadata
+- strong literal
+- wildcard

 If the rule is intended to capture streams from the “chi” facility location only, that part of the stream name should be designated as string literal.
 This is not a variable, and only stream names displaying this literal location code should be captured.